1 in 6 Women in Florida is Raped*

 Sexual assault forensic medical exams are available whether or not the survivor chooses to make a report to law enforcement.
 Exams are available within 120 hours (five days) from the time of assault.
 The exam process includes a head-to-toe medical check, including injury documentation and collection of physical evidence.
 If the patient reports to law enforcement, the evidence is provided to the appropriate law enforcement agency for processing.
 If the patient chooses not to report, the evidence is stored by law enforcement for a period of up to two years.

 The SAFE Program team consists of a Medical Director, Sexual Assault Forensic Examiners and trained Advocates.
 Examiners are trained in forensic evidence collection, sensitivity and expert witness testimony.
 The Medical Director is a licensed MD and provides supervision for program protocols and staff.
-The SAFE Program, located in the City of Jacksonville Victim Services Center Building, may be accessed at 403 W. 10th St., Jacksonville, FL 32206.
-The entrance is located in the rear of the building on the parking lot side.
+The SAFE Program is located at 5300 Emerson St. Jacksonville, Florida 32207.

 Abuse in Later Life